 Gay says Fryer will be placed on administrative leave for two years.

 Fryer was accused last year of talking about sex, making inappropriate comments and objectifying women in his research lab.

 He called those allegations “patently false” and denied ever discriminating against or harassing anyone in his lab.

-This story has been updated to correct a reference to Fryer not offering comment, instead of Friday.
+This story has been updated to correct the spelling of Fryer’s name in once instance.